ramereth/presentation-openstack-vs-ganeti/source/index.rst

     * Cluster management tool for virtual compute resources
     * IaaS solution that uses either KVM or Xen hypervisors
     * Provides fast and simple recovery from hardware failures
+    * N+1 redundancy built into Ganeti for VM resources
     * Primarily CLI driven, sysadmin focused
-    * Supports live migration cluster re-balancing
+    * Supports live migration

-  .. revealjs:: What isn't Ganeti?

-    * Not an entire cloud-platform by itself (primarily only provides compute)
-    * Doesn't provide object/image storage by default
-    * Not meant to be directly interfaced with users
+    * Cluster re-balancing

   .. revealjs:: Ganeti Architecture Overview

     .. image:: _static/overview.svg
         :width: 100%

+    * Comprised of several daemons running on each node
+    * One node is marked as a master which can be easily migrated
+    * Configuration is replicated to all master-capable nodes and uses flat files

   .. revealjs:: Project Background

-    * Google funded project
+    * Open Sourced in 2007 from an internal Google project
-    * Used widely internally at Google
+    * Used widely internally at Google for back-office needs
     * Active community, mailing list and IRC
-    * Started before libvirt/OpenStack
+    * Started before libvirt/OpenStack existed
+    * New releases every 6-9 months
     * Primarily written in Python / Haskell
-    * No central relational database
-    * GanetiCon - Sept 15-17, 2015 - Prague (third developer summit)
+    * Recently migrated to Github (http://github.com/ganeti/ganeti)

   .. revealjs:: Ganeti Goals

+    .. rst-class:: fragment

     **Low Entry Level**

+    .. rst-class:: fragment

-      - Easy to install, manage and upgrade
+    * Easy to install, manage and upgrade
-      - Architecture is fairly easy to understand
+    * Architecture is fairly easy to understand

+    .. rst-class:: fragment

     **Enterprise Scale**

+    .. rst-class:: fragment

-      - Manage 1 to 200 within a single cluster
+    * Manage 1 to 200 within a single cluster

+    .. rst-class:: fragment

     **Open Source Citizen**

+    .. rst-class:: fragment

-      - Design and code discussions are open to the community
+    * Design and code discussions are open to the community
-      - Welcome third-party projects
+    * Welcome third-party projects

 .. revealjs:: Architecture